2025 Los Angeles Rams season

-The 2025 season is currently the Los Angeles Rams' 88th in the National Football League (NFL), their 89th overall, 59th in the Greater Los Angeles Area, sixth playing their home games at SoFi Stadium and their ninth under head coach Sean McVay.
-The Rams are attempting to repeat as NFC West Division champions as well as improve on the 10–7 record they have achieved the previous two seasons.
-This will be the first season since 2016 not to feature longtime wide receiver Cooper Kupp, as he was released during the offseason and acquired by division rival Seattle Seahawks.
-The team's 8–2 start is their best since 2018 where they started 9–1 and advanced to Super Bowl LIII.
+The 2025 season was the Los Angeles Rams' 88th in the National Football League (NFL), their 89th overall, 59th in the Greater Los Angeles Area, sixth playing their home games at SoFi Stadium and their ninth under head coach Sean McVay.
+This was the first season since 2016 not to feature longtime wide receiver Cooper Kupp, as he was released during the offseason and signed by the division rival Seattle Seahawks.
+The team's 11–4 start was their best since they started 12–3 in their 2018 season.
+The Rams clinched their third consecutive winning season (and their eighth in nine years) after a 34–7 win over the Tampa Bay Buccaneers in Week 12.
+Los Angeles secured its third consecutive playoff appearance, and seventh in nine seasons under McVay, with a Week 15 win over the Detroit Lions.
+However, the Rams failed to defend their NFC West title following an overtime loss to Seattle in Week 16 followed with wins by both the Seahawks and San Francisco 49ers in Week 17.